Need to talk? Call 1800 882 436.

 Meningococcal vaccines are not 100% effective.
 Even if you (or your child) have had a meningococcal vaccination, go to hospital straight away if you have symptoms of meningococcal disease.

-Babies who get the meningococcal B vaccine, should be given paracetamol to reduce the risk of fever.
+Children under the age of 2 who get the meningococcal B vaccine should have paracetamol to reduce the risk of high fever.

 It is recommended that you give your baby 3 doses of paracetamol as follows:

-• Dose 1 - 30 minutes before their vaccination or as soon as possible afterwards
+• Dose 1 (15mg/kg) — 30 minutes before their vaccination or as soon as possible afterwards

 Ask your doctor or vaccine provider for advice if you are unsure.